Gravitational Self-force in a Radiation Gauge: Brief discussion

 \section{Brief discussion}

 The methods discussed in this paper for finding the self-force in a radiation gauge have been used to find the self-force on a particle in circular orbit in a Schwarzschild spacetime, and work on orbits in a Kerr background is now underway.
 The advantage of a radiation gauge is the ease with which the retarded field can be computed.
 A disadvantage is the difficulty in analytically computing the singular field $\hsab$ from $\psi_0^{\rm s}$.
-We have avoided this difficulty by using a numerical matching procedure to find the singuar field, and the companion paper shows that the numerical matching reproduces the renormalization coefficients for gauge-invariant quantities to machine accuracy, for the Schwarzschild example.
+We have avoided this difficulty by using a numerical matching procedure to find the singular field, and the companion paper shows that the numerical matching reproduces the regularization parameters for gauge-invariant quantities to machine accuracy, for the Schwarzschild example.

+As described in Sect.~\ref{s:method}, defining a radiation gauge singular field by using using either a gauge transformation from the Lorenz gauge or using the CCK procedure to construct a singular metric from $\psi_0^{\rm s}$ entails an ambiguity associated with a lack of uniqueness in choosing local radiation gauge.
+Using an angle average to define a renormalized field is equivalent to setting the self-force equal to the average of the renormalized self-force computed for $r>r_0$ and for $r<r_0$ using the Lorenz-gauge regularization parameters, and Pound {\it et al.}\cite{pmb13} provide a justification for using this average to find the trajectory in the gauge for the retarded field we have adopted here -- constructed using the CCK procedure to produce a smooth retarded metric perturbation for $r>r_0$ and for $r<r_0$.
+This average value has now been computed by Merlin and Shah \cite{ms14}.

 We have shown that the perturbed metric in a radiation gauge generically has even parity to leading order in geodesic distance $\rho$ to the particle trajectory.
 Using the renormalized field to compute the perturbed geodesic then relies on showing that the singular field gives no contribution to the self-force.
 The companion paper checks this for a particle in circular orbit in a Schwarzschild spacetime, in which the self-force is symmetric about a radial line through the particle.
-We numerically compute the axisymmetric part of the singular field and find that to subleading order it coincides with the axisymmetric part of $-{\frak m}\nabla \rho^{-1}$; it thus gives no contribution to the self-force at order $\rho^0$.
+We numerically compute the axisymmetric part of the singular field and find that to subleading order it coincides with the axisymmetric part of $-{\frak m}\nabla \rho^{-1}$.